Making Borax Crystals

 Making borax crystals is a fun science experiment or STEM craft for curious kids.
 If your kid is crystal-obsessed like mine was when we made this project it’s even better!

-We first published these borax crystals in 2014 when my oldest daughter was 5.
-It’s been updated and reshared for today’s audience.
+We first published these borax crystals in 2014 and has been updated and reshared for today’s audience.

 You might also like our times table spinners